romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following are best practices for managing encrypted secrets in GitHub Actions?
+Q: Which of the following are best practices for managing encrypted secrets in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Regularly rotate secrets to minimize the risk of exposure**